Leslie Nodtvedt |

 Ms. Roat is a founding member of Seattle’s Society of Medical Interpreters (SOMI), the Washington State Coalition for Language Access (WASCLA) and the National Council on Interpreting in Health Care (NCIHC), where she has served for ten years on the Board.
 Cindy currently serves at Greater Seattle Cares’ Secretary and Treasurer.
 She says she joined the GSC board because she so enjoys both the other members of GSC and the Tent City campers she’s come to know through volunteering.

-Bill Bear began his career in bio medical research and bio technology.
-In 2001 he joined a software startup that became Bocada Inc. as the system administrator.
-He remained in the IT business until retiring in 2008 to work as a full time volunteer, ministering in the greater Seattle community.
-Bill is currently the President of Shoreline Community Care, a group of churches that provide financial assistance to people living in Shoreline and Lake Forest Park to prevent utility shut offs and evictions.
-He is the Chaiperson of Sustainable Shoreline working to make Shoreline a more sustainable community.
-Some other projects are The Back to School Consortium and POPY’s café that serves a community dinner every Wednesday evening.
-Bill has been Director of the Briarcrest Neighborhood Association and served on several City of Shoreline Citizen Advisory groups.
+Bill Bear works as a full time volunteer, ministering in the greater Seattle community.
+Bill is currently the President of Shoreline Community Care, a group of churches that provide financial assistance to people living in Shoreline to prevent utility shut offs and evictions.
+Some other projects are The Back to School Consortium and POPY’s Café that serves a community dinner every Wednesday evening.
+Bill served on several City of Shoreline Citizen Advisory groups.
 These include Long Range Financial Planning, Human Services, and The South East Sub Area Plan.
-Bill is a member of Northwest Church and works with the faith community to serve the needs of people in our cities.
-Bill heard about Tent City 3 through their first stay at Prince of Peace and became the web master for Greater Seattle Cares.
+Bill is a member of New Hope Seattle Church and works with the faith community to serve the needs of people in our cities.
+Bill heard about Tent City 3 through their first stay at Prince of Peace and POPY’s Cafe’ 5 years ago and became the web master for Greater Seattle Cares.